 When you have user path data and insight into how your app is performing, you’ll be well-equipped to plan for future updates and UI/UX improvements.
+Responsive app maintenance is an important part of UI/UX best practices.
 Still, it’s vital that you monitor these data sets following app updates and alterations.
 Don’t be surprised if you see unexpected consequences, particularly during the early days while you’re still becoming acquainted with your user base.
 When developing an app or implementing updates, you can only make educated guesses.
 This can cause differences between what you expect to occur and what actually occurs.
-The gap widens further when you account for the many variations that exist amongst users, including device type, operating system, and connection speed.
+The gap widens further when you account for the many variations that exist among users, including device type, operating system, and connection speed.

 The aforementioned metrics allow you to: